Current Worship, Ministry, and Facility Updates

 Donate Blood through our Blood Drives

 Asbury hosts blood drives through the Community Blood Center every couple of months at the church.
-Stay tuned for our next one!
+Our next blood drive is Sunday, May 9, from 9 am to 2 pm in Hager Hall.

 Interfaith Hospitality Network (IHN)